frequenz-floss/frequenz-sdk-python/docs/user-guide/microgrid-concepts.md

 power flowing through this connection can be streamed through [`grid_power`][frequenz.sdk.timeseries.logical_meter.LogicalMeter.grid_power].

-In locations without a grid connection, this method would still be available, and would stream zero values.
+In locations without a grid connection, this method remains accessible, and streams zero values.

 ## Consumer